Diagnosis Adenomyosis

 Utilizing sound waves, a transvaginal ultrasound generates images of the pelvic organs.
 These images may reveal thickening of the uterine walls, enabling the detection of advanced stages of Adenomyosis.
 Through this method, your doctor can eliminate other potential causes of your symptoms, such as uterine tumors and fibroids.

-When ultrasound fails to provide a conclusive diagnosis, an MRI is frequently considered.
-This diagnostic test provides your doctor with a more intricate depiction of your uterus.
-On an MRI scan, the distinctive indicator of Adenomyosis is a thickened junctional zone (JZ), signifying a broader junction between the endometrial lining and muscle.
-This widening indicates the growth of the lining into the muscle, confirming the presence of Adenomyosis.
+When ultrasound fails to provide a conclusive diagnosis, an MRI is often considered.
+This test offers a more detailed depiction of the uterus.
+On an MRI scan, the key indicator of Adenomyosis is a thickened junctional zone (JZ), showing a wider junction between the endometrial lining and muscle.
+This widening indicates the growth of the lining into the muscle, confirming Adenomyosis.

 Endometrial Biopsy